 - The DISC Personality Test

 In “The Enneagram for Business” test specifically, the test is made for groups to take a fun and easy test that allows employees to understand their core motivations.
-Truity.com says that the Enneagram test is perfect for reconnecting with workers that work remotely.
+Not to mention, using the Enneagram test is perfect for reconnecting with remote workers.

 How Do You Use Enneagram In Business?

-Setting up and having everyone take the Enneagram test is simple.
-First of all, you pay the amount necessary so employees can take the test and see their results (taking the free version may not supply you with enough information).
+Communicating about and having everyone take the Enneagram test is simple!
 There is no certification or forms that are needed to take the test.
+After ordering the tests, your employees or team can take the assessment and see their results (taking the free version may not supply you with enough information).

-When all the tests have been completed, the company must have a game plan for its employees.
-To have a successful workplace environment, it’s important to put employees in a position where their personalities can thrive and improve many different business qualities.
+When all the tests are complete, it’s best to have a plan to review and discuss the results in small groups relevant to the people each person works alongside.
+Healthy work culture will help place employees in a position where their personalities can thrive and improve many different business qualities.

 5 Benefits Of The Enneagram For Business Environments